syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Interactive-Features.md

 ### Cell Context menu

-By default, {{'[AllowCellContextMenu](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic6315.html)' | markdownify }} property is set as true to enable the CellContext Menu in Sfspreadsheet.
-The Event associated with Cell Context menu {{'[CellContextMenuOpening](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic2597.html)' | markdownify }} Event of SpreadsheetGrid.
+By default, [AllowCellContextMenu](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic6315.html) property is set as true to enable the CellContext Menu in Sfspreadsheet.
+The Event associated with Cell Context menu [CellContextMenuOpening](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic2597.html) Event of SpreadsheetGrid.

 Adding the customized menu items in the CellContextMenuOpening Event,